Restrictions within conservation areas

 In conservation areas, normal 'permitted development' rights (permission granted automatically for certain works to single dwelling houses) are restricted.
 This enables more control over the size, design and location of extensions and alterations.

 Further restrictions affecting specific conservation areas

-In these areas planning permission must be obtained for all residential extensions and minor alterations, porches, exterior painting, means of enclosure, vehicular access and hardstandings (on the Haymills Estate means of enclosure, minor alterations and extensions to the rear of the dwelling house are not included in the Article 4 Direction).
+In most of these areas planning permission must be obtained for all residential extensions and minor alterations, porches, exterior painting, means of enclosure, vehicular access and hardstandings.
+On the Hanger Hills (Haymills) Estate restrictions apply to parts of the site visible from the public highway and includes outbuildings rear of the property.